IntelLabs/matsciml/docs/source/best-practices.rst

    }
    )

-The example above will normalize ``energy`` labelsm and can be substituted with any of target key of interest (e.g. ``force``, ``bandgap``, etc.)
+The example above will normalize ``energy`` labels and can be substituted with any of target key of interest (e.g. ``force``, ``bandgap``, etc.)

 Target loss scaling